- Religion and Philosophy»

 Who Controls Evil?

 In Amos 3 6, the question is asked "shall there be evil in a city, and Elohim hath not done it?"
 The prophet Amos is asking a rhetorical question here, and the Most High answers the question himself in Isaiah 45 7.
 He forms the light, AND darkness.
 He creates peace AND destruction.
 He does all of these things.
-Satan doesn't do this.
+Satan doesn't do this on his own accord.
 The Most High is the one responsible for this.

 1 Samuel 2 6 says he kills, makes alive, brings you to the grave, or brings you up.
 If someone is on the operating table, he is the one who says if it will go good or not.
 Yes you have the doctors working, but he is the one who says "I want you to die", or "I want you to live".
 Verse 7 says he makes the poor and makes the rich.
 So he is responsible for all of the poverty and the rich.